-Naive solution: convert the formula in DNF and check if any of its disjuncts
+• Naive solution: convert the formula in DNF and check if any of its disjuncts of input problems: sets (or conjunctions) of literals.

 How to extend theory solvers to work with arbitrary quantifier-free formulas?

 • In reality, this is completely impractical: DNF conversion can yield